adamtilson/ense271/lab-1/lab-doc.md

 ## What is User Story Mapping?

-A UX exercise credited to Jeff Patton originally documented in his article "It’s All in How You Slice It (2005)" and later a book published by O’Reilly.
-It has grown iteratively over time.
+- A UX exercise credited to Jeff Patton originally documented in his article "It’s All in How You Slice It (2005)" and later a book published by O’Reilly.
+- Has grown iteratively over time by various developers.

-It is an exercise which produces a card-based planning model.
+- An exercise which produces a card-based planning model.

 ## Guiding Principle

-Challenge the old Software Engineering adage: "If you build the highest value feature first, users will love your release”.
-It this is not true if it is lacking required low-value (secondary) features.
+- Challenge the old Software Engineering adage: "If you build the highest value feature first, users will love your release”.
+  - This adage is false when lacking required low-value (secondary) features.

-e.g. If you are designing a photoshop clone, a high demand feature might be cool new AI tech for context aware fills.
-But if you are missing the basics (crop, resize, etc.) then your tool will not get much long term use.
+  - e.g. If you are designing a photoshop clone, a high demand feature might be cool new AI tech for context aware fills.
+    - But if you are missing the basics (crop, resize, etc.) then your tool will not get much long term use.
+- We hope to use this tool to discover a set of core features, primary and secondary, which should be prioritized in a Minimum Viable Product (MVP) to make a product people will actually want to use!

 ## Who should participate in User Story Mapping: